Lynn-Holly Johnson: Figure skating

+Acting

+Johnson performed in some theater as a child, including a lead role as Helen Keller in a Chicago-based production of The Miracle Worker, opposite Rita Moreno, which ran between 1969 and 1970.

-Johnson won the silver medal at the novice level of the 1974 U.S. Figure Skating Championships.
-She gave up competitive skating in 1977 to turn professional and join the Ice Capades, and subsequently began an acting career, making her film debut in Ice Castles, in which she portrayed Alexis "Lexie" Winston, a figure skater who is blinded by a blood clot in her brain.
-The film, a romantic drama co-starring Robby Benson, was a minor success in December 1978, grossing $18 million in the US.
-Johnson, who was described as "an appealing young woman who actually happens to be a good skater who can act" by film critic Roger Ebert, was nominated for a Golden Globe as "Golden Globe Award for New Star of the Year – Actress" for her performance in the film.
+She was cast in her feature film debut in Ice Castles (1978), in which she portrayed Alexis "Lexie" Winston, a figure skater who is blinded after experiencing an ischemic stroke.
+Johnson was performing with the Ice Capades when she was cast in the production, which had been seeking out a professional ice skater who also had acting potential.
+The film, a romantic drama co-starring Robby Benson, was released in December 1978, and grossed $18 million in the United States.
+Johnson, who was described as "an appealing young woman who actually happens to be a good skater who can act" by film critic Roger Ebert, was nominated for a Golden Globe for New Star of the Year for her performance in the film.